 What’s weird is this – it’s also supposed to be the most wonderful time of year – magical and all that jazz.
-There should be time to relax and enjoy some downtime – at least in theory that’s what it’s supposed to be.
-But with the kids out of school and having to pick up slack from vacationing colleagues, managing home and work can actually become more challenging.
-As the demands for our time and energy increase, it’s quite easy to find ourselves saying yes one minute, and seriously regretting it the next.
+There should be time to relax and enjoy some downtime.
+At least that’s the theory.
+But with all the expectations this time of the year brings, finding even an inkling of balance can become way more challenging than normal.
+As those demands for our time and energy increase, it’s quite easy to find ourselves saying yes one minute, and seriously regretting it the next.

 It’s especially true for us women.
 We’re are hard wired to please (how lucky are we?).
 We hate to disappoint (again we are just so blessed – not!).
 But it isn’t wise, and it’s definitely not healthy, to say yes to every request.
 Too many yeses will send you to the land of resentment.
 And that’s not a pretty place to visit, as a matter of fact it’s downright ugly – the ‘avert your eyes, mama’s come unhinged, and their ain’t no cure in sight’ kind of ugly.

 So, what can we do to to regain some balance?

 As a matter of fact, I am probably writing this as much as a reminder for me, as I am writing for you.
 And I know that simple is not the same as easy – learning how to say no takes practice, just as mastering any skill does.
 But this skill is absolutely worth honing – the return on investment is huge – you get your ticket to land of Freedom.
 If you’ve been there you know it’s glorious!
 If you haven’t, then get ready for something that will blow your mind – saying no to what you don’t want to do is positively sublime – it’s may not be better than you-know-what, but it’s about as close as you’re going to get while fully clothed ; )

 Here are some tips to get you started: